chaykovs/Finance-Projects/Loan Default Prediction/README.md

   - XGBoost

 ## Results
-- Achieved an accuracy of 85% with the XGBoost model.
+- Achieved an accuracy of 90% and positive recall of 85% with the XGBoost model.
 - Key features influencing default prediction were identified.

 ## Files